marcvanderkamp/enlighten/tutorial/Enlighten Workshop.md

 ![](enlighten_menu.png)

 RUN PREP may take a couple of minutes to complete.
+Please check if you see the following printed in the PyMOL control panel:

+*Finished PREP protocol.*

+This means the protocol has finished successfully.
+If not, please note the message printed for more information.

-When it is finished a new object "1btl_0rn.sp20" will be loaded into PyMOL.
+When PREP has finished successfully, a new object "1btl_0rn.sp20" will have been loaded into PyMOL.
 You will see that hydrogens have been added to the system and a solvent cap of radius 20 Å has been added to the model.

 ![](prep_finished.png)